 Your data stays private.
 BL.INK maintains rigorous security and privacy restrictions regarding link data.
 Digital marketers can feel confident that their data is private—unlike with some other link shorteners.
 With data privacy laws from GDPR in Europe and legislation in California, ensuring data privacy is no longer optional.
 Be sure to regularly check the policies of all of your marketing automation providers.

 Built for the enterprise, right from the start.
-BL.INK was originally created for the enterprise in 2008, and has been serving enterprise customers such as Coca-Cola, United Health Group and Airbnb for many years.
+BL.INK was originally created for the enterprise in 2008 and has been serving enterprise customers such as Coca-Cola, United Health Group, and Airbnb for many years.
 BL.INK enterprise features are at the core of the platform, not just cobbled-together afterthoughts.
-While it’s robust enough for the enterprise, many customers use BL.INK’s cost-effective plans for basic link shortening and management.
+While it’s robust enough for the enterprise, many customers use BL.INK’s cost-effective, self-service plans for basic link shortening and management.
 BL.INK has the versatility to serve a variety of customers well, no matter their scale.